Did you know you will be fined or face other penalties if you are caught driving without insurance in Ontario?

 If you are fined for driving without it, getting insured after the incident will be difficult.
 Many companies will choose not to insure you and you may require high-risk car insurance.

-Yes, your license can get suspended if you are caught driving without valid insurance on your vehicle.
+Yes, your licence can get suspended if you are caught driving without valid insurance on your vehicle.

 If you get into an accident and do not have proper coverage, you'll be held responsible for your repairs and medical bills.
 If you are found at-fault, you'll also be liable for any costs towards the other driver's vehicle, medical expenses, and even loss of wages.
 Don't forget finding a lower rate will be difficult.